-The Group's Management has focused its attention on the implications of the Covid-19 pandemic on the development of its operations.
+The Group's Management has focused its attention mainly on the implications of the Covid-19 pandemic (year 2020 and 2021) on the development of its operations.
 In this regard, a number of measures were implemented that ensured the remote work of their workers within the optimal parameters of information technology and cybersecurity systems.